 Amendment No. 1 to the HCV Elimination Program Agreement

 This Amendment No. 1 to the HCV Elimination Program Agreement (this “Amendment No. 1”), effective January __, 2020 (the “Amendment No. 1 Effective Date”) is entered into by and between Gilead Sciences Ireland UC, an Irish unlimited liability company with its principle place of business at IDA Business & Technology Park, Carrigtohill, Co.
-Cork, Ireland (“Gilead”) and the Ministry of Labour, Health and Social Affairs of Georgiagovernmental decree (“MoLHSA”) .
+Cork, Ireland (“Gilead”) and the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia, as the Competent legal successor organization of the Former Ministry of Labour, Health and Social Affairs of Georgia and as the competent governmental Agency to represent Georgia according by Georgian governmental decree , 11 April, 2016 N610 (“Hereinafter - MoLHSA”) .

 Background